AbertayMachineLearningGroup/flow-aggregation/README.md

 ```

 - The output of pcap_parser will be saved as 'pcap_file_name.csv'.
-- Print features will display the RFE ranked features in order (slicing in parameters is only used if set, default is to use the whole files).
+- Print features script will display the RFE ranked features in order (slicing in parameters is only used if set, default is to use the whole files).
+- Flow aggregation script will output the classification accuracy and the confusion matrices for a 5-fold cross validation.